felixt-io/pdf-ocr-batch/README.md

-# PDF OCR Batch Automation
+# PDF OCR Batch

-This repo shows a simple, practical automation workflow I use in construction and real estate work: batch OCR for scanned PDFs.
-It is built around `ocrmypdf` and a small Python script that runs multiple files in parallel.
+A small Python tool that batch-OCRs a folder of scanned PDFs into fully searchable PDFs.
+Built around `ocrmypdf` and a short script that processes multiple files in parallel.

-I am a construction and real estate professional who builds practical tools to cut down admin time.
-This project batch-OCRs scanned PDFs so they are searchable and easier to review, freeing up time and resources for the critical work that moves a project forward.

-## Why this matters
+## Why I built this
-Construction and real estate work generates large volumes of scanned documents (contracts, invoices, reports, permits).
-OCR makes them searchable and easier to review, share, and audit.
+I had a stack of old scanned PDFs sitting around as image-only files, and I wanted to make them searchable so I could actually find things in them.
+Doing each one by hand through a GUI was tedious, so this script runs the whole folder in parallel.

 ## What it does
 - Runs OCR on every PDF in a folder